-"Indeed I have, sir," was her answer.
-"She is a great deal too ill to be moved.
+'Indeed I have, sir,' was her answer.
+'She is a great deal too ill to be moved.
 Mr. Jones says we must not think of moving her.
-We must trespass a little longer on your kindness."
+We must trespass a little longer on your kindness.'

-"Removed!" cried Bingley.
-"It must not be thought of.
-My sister, I am sure, will not hear of her removal."
+'Removed!' cried Bingley.
+'It must not be thought of.
+My sister, I am sure, will not hear of her removal.'

-"You may depend upon it, madam," said Miss Bingley, with cold civility, "that Miss Bennet shall receive every possible attention while she remains with us."
+'You may depend upon it, Madam,' said Miss Bingley, with cold civility, 'that Miss Bennet will receive every possible attention while she remains with us.'